JohannesMTC/ESP32_MAS/README.md

 # ESP32_MAS ESP32 Model Audio System

-## 3 Cannel audio player for the ESP32.
+## 3 Channel audio player for the ESP32.
 This Arduino library allows you to play, sequenz and loop sound- files through a DAC or on chip DAC using Espressif's ESP32.
 The sound system supports 3 channels mono which can be controlled separately in the volume and pitch.
 The sound output is realized via Core 0. **Please do not start any further tasks on Core 0!** *Because this is completely exhausted with the special edition.* There is no "vTaskDelay" within this function.
 The task is accessed via pointers without exception.